 Celebrating pride in Thailand

-Thailand's reputation as a tolerant and accepting country is well-earned, even though same-sex marriage is not yet legal, although it is very close to being made legal (the bill is passing through the upper house of Thai Parliament this month, and is expected to pass by mid-June).
-The country has made significant strides in promoting LGBTQ+ rights and acceptance.
+Thailand's reputation as a tolerant and accepting country is well-earned, and very recently passed a bill into law making same-sex marriage legal, making Thailand the first country in SE Asia to legalise.
+Thailand has made significant strides in promoting LGBTQ+ rights and acceptance in the last few years thanks to the concerted efforts of local and international activists.
 There are anti-discrimination laws in place, and the Thai government has shown increasing support for LGBTQ+ initiatives.
 The local population, influenced by the nation's Buddhist ethos of tolerance and compassion, generally holds a positive attitude toward LGBTQ+ individuals.

 Bangkok: The Heart of LGBTQ+ Culture